-For more than three decades, a safe, low-cost compound has provided millions of people relief from the coughing, wheezing, and thick phlegm.
+For more than three decades, a safe, low-cost compound has provided millions of people relief from coughing, wheezing, and thick phlegm.
 Of course, pharmaceutical companies long ago co-opted it for profit by incorporating it into various patented drugs (primarily as a mucolytic / mucous-thinner).
 NAC is a slightly modified version of the sulfur-containing amino acid cysteine.
 When taken internally, NAC replenishes intracellular levels of the natural antioxidant glutathione, helping to restore cells’ ability to fight damage from reactive oxidation.

 1) Acetaminophen toxicity and acute liver failure (#1 cause of acute liver failure in the US).
-Given intravenously or orally, NAC saves lives every year from poisoning with acetaminophen-containing pain-relieving drugs, Tylenol, Vicodin, Percocet and Opiates.
+Given intravenously or orally, NAC saves lives every year from poisoning with acetaminophen-containing pain-relieving drugs, Tylenol, Vicodin, Percocet, and Opiates.

 3) It reduces the frequency & duration of attacks of chronic obstructive pulmonary disease (COPD)